jubrito/planner-with-calendar/README.md

 # Next steps (v1):

-- test get end block: should create events on:
+- test calculateYPosition: should create events on:

   - midnight of current day
   - last hour of the day